Peptara LabsPEPTARA LABS

 How Long Should You Stay on a Peptide Protocol?

-Almost everyone asks me this, and almost everyone wants the same thing: a number.
-Twelve weeks, six months, a year, tell me the finish line so I can plan for it.
-I understand why, but I have to disappoint you a little, because there isn't one universal answer, and anyone who hands you a confident number without knowing your situation is guessing.
-What I can do is give you the framework I actually use to think about it, so the "how long" question stops feeling like a mystery.
+Almost everyone asks this, and almost everyone wants the same thing: a number.
+Twelve weeks, six months, a year, a finish line they can plan around.
+That is understandable, but there is not one universal answer, and anyone who hands over a confident number without knowing the situation is guessing.
+The useful move is to use a framework that separates metabolic goals from repair goals, so the "how long" question stops feeling like a mystery.

 Short answer: how long you stay on a peptide protocol depends on what you are treating.
 Metabolic goals tend to run as ongoing management, while repair goals are usually framed as short, time-limited courses.
 There is no single number that fits everyone.